-- Almost 3 million spouses, former spouses and dependent children of retirees.
+- More than 2.8 million spouses, former spouses and dependent children of retirees.

 - More than 5.9 million widows and widowers, former spouses, children and (occasionally) parents of wage earners who have died.

 - Disabled persons of all ages and their spouses and children.
-Social Security Disability Insurance (SSDI) goes to 8.1 million disabled workers and more than 1.4 million members of their families.
+Social Security Disability Insurance (SSDI) goes to about 7.8 million disabled workers and more than 1.3 million members of their families.

-- Some 65 million people are drawing retirement, disability, family or survivor benefits from Social Security, totaling more than $93 billion a month.
+- Some 65.5 million people are drawing retirement, disability, family or survivor benefits totaling $100.8 billion a month.

-- More than 7.8 million people are receive Supplemental Security Income (SSI), a program run by Social Security that provides cash assistance to older, blind and disabled people with very low incomes.
-Nearly 2.3 million people ages 65 and over receive SSI.
+- More than 7.6 million people receive Supplemental Security Income (SSI), a program run by Social Security that provides cash assistance to older, blind and disabled people with very low incomes.
+About 2.3 million people age 65 and over receive SSI.

 Keep in mind

 - You must have spent a certain amount of time in work in which you paid Social Security taxes to qualify for retirement benefits or SSDI.
 That's not the case with SSI — eligibility is based on financial need and your age or medical condition.

 - It's possible to receive both Social Security benefits and SSI, if you qualify for both.
 More than 2.5 million people did in April 2022.